elauffenburger/ko-dynamic-components/README.md

 You're going to want to make sure your environment is set up to include Knockout as a module named "knockout" and jQuery as a module named "jquery".
 Here's a sample of how that ***could*** work.

+Something important to note is that ko-dynamic-components is loaded as a *plugin*.
+That means that you'll need to add an exclamation mark (!) at the end of the pathname.
+We've mapped all calls for "ko-dynamic-components" to "ko-dynamic-components!" here to fix that problem.

 ```javascript
 require.config({
 	paths: {